SaraSadik651387/Design-and-programming-of-digital-and-analog-sensors/README.md

-# Design-and-programming-of-digital-sensor
+# Design and programming of digital and analog sensors

-This project demonstrates how to use an **IR Sensor (Infrared Receiver)** with an **Arduino Uno** to decode signals from an **IR Remote Control** and control devices like LEDs based on the received commands.
+This project demonstrates how to use an IR Sensor (Infrared Receiver) with an Arduino Uno to decode signals from an IR Remote Control and control devices like LEDs based on the received commands.
+Additionally, it explores the use of an Analog Temperature Sensor (TMP36) to read and respond to temperature changes.

 ---